 Deposit Methods That Are Legal For Online Betting

 Just as there are federal restrictions on sports gambling, there are also federal restrictions on the deposit methods that are legal for online betting.
-The biggest one you’ll deal with as a US player is the UIGEA.
+The biggest one you’ll deal with as a US player is the UIGEA, or Unlawful Internet Gambling Enforcement Act (2006).
 This federal regulation directly influences banks and how payments are processed through US financial institutions.

 This page will dive into and review all of the different sportsbook deposit methods that are legal.
-We’ll go over the ones that are most commonly affected by the UIGEA, and the alternatives in place to combat the annoyance of a declined payment.
-The important thing to remember when using any sportsbook deposit methods that you are not breaking the law.
+We’ll go over the ones that are most commonly affected by the UIGEA, and we’ll discuss the alternatives in place to combat the annoyance of a declined payment.
+The important thing to remember when using any sportsbook deposit method is that you are not breaking the law, and if a payment is declined for any reason, you will not be punished in any way.

 Does The UIGEA Make Sports Betting Illegal?

 The short answer is no. Despite being called the Unlawful Internet Gambling Enforcement Act, the UIGEA does not make sports betting unlawful.
 It is just a very scary sounding banking regulation.
-While it does majorly inconvenience US bettors who are attempting to make deposits to their account at a legal betting site, it is nothing more than a minor bump.
+While it can on occasion inconvenience US bettors who are attempting to make deposits to their accounts at legal betting sites, it is nothing more than a minor bump.
 You will not get in trouble for betting at a sportsbook or even for making a deposit at a legal sportsbook under the UIGEA.

 How To Get Around The UIEGA